rhyspowell/xbmc_linux_remote/README.md

 xbmc_linux_remote
 =================

 a very basic remote control for xbmc.
-While it says Linux its all python so should be cross platform, just change IP address and port
+While it says Linux its all python so should be cross platform, just change IP address and port.

+make the run.py file executable and run it